Table of Contents

 Your AKG C414 unit will come with several extra items, including a shock mount, wind shield, and pop filter.
 To start using your unit, simply set up your shock mount to your desired position and insert your C414 into the shock mount.
 Then, plug your cable into your microphone, inserting the other end into your preamp.
 Once your set up is ready, you can start recording!

 The AKG C414 can be used with a variety of sound sources and in a range of recording situations.
 Thanks to its 9 polar patterns, it is incredibly versatile and can record anything from live performances to podcasts.
 The AKG C414 XLS capsule is designed to sound best with acoustic instruments.
 A lack of harshness may cause some lead vocals to get lost in the mix, however it still performs admirably with voiceovers and background vocals.

 There are few mics as legendary as the AKG C414.
 As one of the most versatile mics in AKG’s catalog, it’s been a studio standard for years and has been used on hundreds, if not thousands of hit records.
-While the C414 line isn’t necessarily advertised as a vocal mic, it’s still able to capture great background vocal takes.
+While the C414 line isn’t necessarily advertised as a vocal mic, it has impressive spatial reproduction and is still able to capture great background vocal takes.
 There’s nothing better for capturing instruments from kick drums to brass, making it a great investment for any professional or amateur musician’s studio.

 The AKG C414 line is an industry standard for a reason.
 Thanks to its quality sound and versatility, the line has remained a popular element in professional and amateur studio set ups around the world.
 It’s a fantastic, natural-sounding mic that is an asset to any professional or home studio.
 For people on the lookout for their next condenser, this one’s a must-have.